lori94/DSCI-532_group-203_Lab1-2/Team work contract.md

-# Code of Conduct
+# Team work contract
-Here's what we've agreed on the `Code of Conduct` of this team:
+Here's what we've agreed on the `Team work contract` of this team:
 * Clear plan of what to do
 * Agreement on initial plan
 * Distribution of work should be equal